Prasanna23/Udacity_DataScience_ND/Project1_Vizs/Lending_Analysis_blog.md

 - Loan defaults are more prevalent in sun belt states and State of NY.
 Delinquency rates are very low in Maine and Iowa.
 - Zip code analysis can be extended to see which Zip codes are doing well and not.
 - This analysis underscores the importance of combining regional, borrower, and macroeconomic data for informed lending.
 By incorporating these insights, lenders can design strategies that mitigate risk while expanding access in underserved regions.
 Future studies could enhance this by analyzing temporal trends or external factors such as economic shocks

+#### Blog post
+Medium blog post of my analysis can be accessed via this link - https://medium.com/@randomwonders/exploring-loan-delinquency-with-data-driven-insights-eaa188637ca8

 #### Acknowledgements:
 Lending Club Kaggle dataset from the below link